Signed in as:

 Competitors must remain in their boat

-All teams are expected to complete the tournament in the same boat they launched in, there will be no substitution or vessel swapping allowed once the tournament has begun.
+All teams are expected to complete the tournament in the same boat they launched in, there will be no substitution or vessel swapping allowed during a regular season single day tournament once the tournament has begun.
+During the two-day championship if you experience mechanical issues on day one you may fish from a different boat on day two, but the swap must first be approved by the tournament director and meet all safety and rule requirements.

 If your unable to return to the weigh in due to mechanical issues, contact the tournament directors immediately 850-591-0575 or 850-508-1615.
 Then you may either A: be towed in by another team or towing service, or B: the team will be permitted to contact a competitor and one angler will be allowed to transfer your fish to their vessel providing you are able to clearly Identify your catch by the use of a culling system, color zip ties or other identifying system.
 Once the angler and fish have been transferred then no fishing is allowed by either team.